Skip to main content

 Employees / Personnel

-Use Lists to maintain a central record of your workforce and reference employees consistently across forms.
+Maintain a central workforce register and reference employees consistently across forms.

 You can:

-• Track licence expiry dates with colour indicators
+• Track licence expiry dates with visual indicators

-• Reference employees in templates like timesheets, inspections, or reports
+• Reference employees in timesheets, inspections, and reports

 You can:

-• Select plant or vehicles consistently in templates
+• Select plant and vehicles consistently in templates

 Subcontractors & Suppliers

-Use Lists to manage third-party details and compliance documentation in one place.
+Manage third-party information and compliance documents in one place.

 You can: